-Mark Greenman and team are using content from BU’s AP Physics MOOC in a small, private online course to determine whether it could effectively provide the College Board’s Advanced Placement physics instruction to at-risk students who otherwise wouldn’t be able to take the class.
+Mark Greenman and team are using content from BU’s course Preparing for the AP Physics 1 Exam in a small, private online course to determine whether it could effectively provide the College Board’s Advanced Placement physics instruction to at-risk students who otherwise wouldn’t be able to take the class.

 All participating schools are from high needs school districts and do not offer their students the opportunity to enroll in AP Physics.
 Each participating school has a site liaison to facilitate communications between the university site coordinator, participating students and students’ parents/guardians.
 Students from high schools within public transportation commuting distance attend weekly small group tutoring sessions on the University campus to explore ideas, work on guided problems, develop strategies for problem solving and receive additional support based on individual learning needs.
 Sessions are facilitated by trained and supervised undergraduate Learning Assistants.
 Should the results prove promising, the course could be replicated in districts around the country, as many high schools don’t offer AP courses, since they don’t have enough students who have reached that level of achievement.